Go to whole of WA Government search

 Sexual development - a guide for parents talking to their kids about sex in Talk Soon.
 Talk Often.
-(Available in hard copy.)
+(Available in hard copy from Dept of Health.)

 Sexualisation of children and young people in the media - advice for parents and how to complain effectively.

 Shaken Baby Syndrome - what is it, what can happen, what to do and tips for parents using babysitters.

 Young people and alcohol - a booklet for parents about the harm caused to young people's brains and health, what are the laws in WA, what responsible adults can do and how to talk about drinking alcohol with your teenagers.
 (Available in hard copy.)